sovrynn/ecdo/5-TOOLS-DEV/dev/rotational-path-kml/README.md

 ## Running it

 Once you have the dependencies installed, just run the script using python using your command line (`python3 gen.py`).
 You'll need to setup the input values file though.
+I've included a template input file `input-TEMPLATE.txt`.
+You'll need to rename it to use it.
+You can leave the comments in there, the script will ignore them.

 The script reads several input values from `input.txt`, each on its own line, in the following order:
 - latitude of point